eggdev/react-monorepo/README.md

-# mui-component-library-starter
+# component-library
-Custom Material UI component library connected to storybook
+Custom component library connected to storybook for react and react native applications